Blowups and blowdowns of geodesics in Carnot groups: Blowdowns of rough geodesics

 Bounding $\Size(\configuration_P)$ by \eqref{eq:combined size lower bound} and $\Width(\horproj(P))$ by \eqref{eq:P:large width}, the lower bound \eqref{eq:asymptotic lower bound} is simplified to

 Since $\epsilon>0$ was arbitrary, we have the desired quasi-geodesic lower bound. \end{proof}

 The second possible conclusion \ref{enum:quasigeod:horizontal quasigeod} in Theorem~\ref{thm:quasigeod} is that $\horproj\circ\gamma$ is a quasi-geodesic in the normed space $G/\brkt{G}{G}$.
 We next show that in the case of an inner product space, quasi-geodesics are well behaved on the large scale.
 Namely, every rough geodesic in $\R^n$ has a unique asymptotic cone and this asymptotic cone is a line.
+The result can also be deduced from \cite[Theorem~2.5]{Rassias-Xiang-2002-stability-of-approximate-isometries}.
+Note that not all $(1,C)$-quasi-geodesics are a finite distance from a line, since for example graphs of $1/2$-Hölder functions $\R\to\R$ are $(1,C)$-quasi-geodesics in $\R^2$.

-\begin{proposition} Every $(1,C)$-quasi-geodesic in Euclidean $n$-space has a unique blowdown and the blowdown is a line. \end{proposition} \begin{proof} Let $\gamma:\R\to \R^n$ be a $(1,C)$-quasi-geodesic.
-Translating and reparametrizing if necessary, we may assume that $\gamma(0)=0$.
+\begin{lemma} Every $(1,C)$-quasi-geodesic $\gamma:\R\to \R^n$ in a Euclidean space $\R^n$ has a unique blowdown and the blowdown is a line. \end{lemma} \begin{proof} Translating and reparametrizing if necessary, we may assume that $\gamma(0)=0$.
 We denote by $\angle(t,s)$ the angle formed by $\gamma(t)$ and $\gamma(s)$ at 0.
 Its magnitude is given by the standard inner product on $\R^n$ via

 We first show that as $t,s\to\infty$, the angle vanishes, i.e., $1-\cos\angle(t,s)\to 0$.
 By symmetry we can assume that $t\geq s\geq 0$.

 In an inner product space we have for all $x,y $ the identity

 Combining \eqref{eq:euclidean quasigeod:angle} and the above identity for $x=\gamma(t)$ and $y=\gamma(s)$, we get